 August–Herb and Drug Interactions Part

-Greg Sperber is currently vice provost at Bastyr University where he provides leadership for all academic programs and clinical education, helps oversee academic oversight, and works closely with faculty, staff and students.
+Greg Sperber was the former vice provost at Bastyr University where he provides leadership for all academic programs and clinical education, helps oversee academic oversight, and works closely with faculty, staff and students.
 He was previously dean of the College of Eastern Medicine at Southern California University of the Health Sciences and served as director of clinical services, clinical chair and professor at Pacific College of Oriental Medicine (PCOM).
 He was awarded a Doctor of Acupuncture and Oriental Medicine (DAOM) from PCOM in 2006, a Doctor of Medicine (BMBS) from the Flinders University School of Medicine in Adelaide, South Australia, in 2002, an MBA from National University in 1999, a Master’s of Traditional Oriental Medicine (MTOM) from PCOM in 1997 and a BS in molecular biology from University of California, San Diego in 1994.
 Dr. Sperber has also authored two books and several articles in addition to presenting numerous seminars at national meetings.

 Course Description: This course will examine how to approach these potential drug-herb interactions.
 A discussion of basic pharmacology, including the ADME scheme (absorption, distribution, metabolism, and elimination) and the therapeutic index, form the foundation of this understanding.
 Participants will leave with real skills to assess potential interactions and the ability to determine which are important, which aren’t, and which may be in the future.
 In addition, the current state of drug-herb interaction research will be introduced.